 For the report cards, schools also receive a rating that compares them to “like” schools - other schools with similar student demographics including percent poverty, mobility, students of color, and English learners.
 Schools are rated as below average, about average, or above average as compared to similar schools.
 This provides parents and community members with another perspective on achievement at the school.

-For report cards from previous years, visit ODE's website.
+For report cards from previous years, Spanish versions, and detail sheets, please visit ODE's website.